Written by: Admin

-But because of its straightforward formulation, many amateur meth labs are at a high risk for human error.
+But because of its straightforward formulation, many amateur meth labs are at a high risk of human error.
 These errors may lead to fires, explosions, or worse situations when such chemicals are mishandled.

 Physiologically, meth directly impacts the central nervous system (CNS).
 In comparison to other uppers or stimulants like cocaine, meth stays in the body for a much longer period of time.

-The short-terms effects of meth first increases heart rate.
+The short-term effects of meth first increase heart rate.
 After this, the following symptoms usually ensue:

-In addition the short-term physiological effects, meth also often causes its user to experience a variety of mood and behaviorally related symptoms.
+In addition to the short-term physiological effects, meth also often causes its users to experience a variety of mood and behaviorally related symptoms.
 These can include: